 We love quick science demonstrations that can quickly illustrate scientific concepts.
-One of our favorite quick STEM activities is making frost in a jar (if you don’ t have a jar, you can also make frost in a can).
-This winter science experiment shows how with the right conditions, condensation turns to frost!
+One of our favorite instant ice experiments is making frost in a jar (if you don’ t have a jar, you can also make frost in a can).

 We love doing this activity as a winter STEM activity, because we don’t get a lot of snow and ice where we live in Texas, but we still want the winter wonderland experience!